 Here are 5 good reasons to choose one of our April cruises:

-1. The arrival of spring is a wonderful time to explore our beautiful Hebridean islands with nature bursting into colour and life.
+1. The arrival of spring is a wonderful time to explore our beautiful Hebriden islands with nature bursting into colour and life.
 Our fantastic crews will ensure you have the experience of a lifetime to set you up for the rest of the year.
-Our Hebrides Magical Mini-Cruise departing on April 4th is the first cruise of the season, adding an extra touch of luxury aboard Lucy Mary.
+Our Hebrides Magical Mini-Cruise aboard Lucy Mary starts off our season in style - click on the reviews tab in the cruise page and read the ten 2025 reviews there, to find out what an amazing time they all had!

 3. In April on the West Coast of Scotland, daylight is perfectly timed for stunning skies reflected in shimmering seas.
 Glorious sunrises accompany breakfast and fiery Hebridean sunsets are a backdrop to dinner, while the dark-sky evenings show off spectacular starry nights.
 The depth of light and colour are an inspiration to our guests who enjoy photography and the creative arts.